fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 #### Direct Connection Options

-The following wallets application are available to connect to Fluence services directly:
+The following wallet applications are available to connect to Fluence services directly:

 - Metamask
 - Rainbow